1. Pursues Professionalism

 Performance Indicators

-- Provides instruction on the technical “how to” of digital tasks and the contextual “when” and “why” to foster participant transfer of learning to new digital technologies
+- Provides instruction on the technical “how to” of digital tasks and the contextual “when” and “why” to foster participant

 - Provides instruction on basic functions and terminology of digital devices